Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2022/06/strategy-for-the-digitalization-of-the-administration.md

 Paul Cross: Ideally, all important processes at ETH will be digitally supported, and moreover with end-to-end processing wherever possible.
 There are currently still too many digital breaks.
 This makes end-to-end processing impossible, given the involvement of different departments, for example.
 That’s exactly why central control and exchange between project managers is so important.
 For me personally, it’s therefore already progress if we create more transparency and manage to learn more about digitalisation from each other within the administration.

 In the context of rETHink Workstream 5 Organisation of Central Administrative Units, the working group led by Peter Müller, Professor of Computer Science, was commissioned to draw up a digitalisation strategy for the administration of ETH Zurich.
 The strategy was discussed and refined in workshops with representatives of all administrative departments and several academic departments before eventually being approved by the Executive Board in mid-May.
 The strategy focuses on six action areas:

+The complete digitalisation strategy can be downloaded here:

 Any questions should be directed to Dieter Wüest, Paul Cross or Kathrin Noack.